agomolka/MASem2OptimizationMethods/README.md

 #### MASem2OptimizationMethods
 ### Project with non-classical Optimization Methods

+$${\color{blue}Bayesian \space Optimization \space \color{red}vs \color{lightgreen}Grid \space Search}$$

-Data science and machine learning are vital in today's world of rapidly increasing data. <font color="red">This is some text!</font>, crucial for precise model calibration, can  be approached through techniques like Grid Search and Bayesian Optimization.
+Data science and machine learning are vital in today's world of rapidly increasing data. **Hyperparameter tuning**,crucial for precise model calibration, can  be approached through techniques like Grid Search and Bayesian Optimization.
 This analysis examines their effectiveness, efficiency, and properties in machine learning.
 Findings can benefit practitioners, advance understanding, and inspire new strategies in this field.

 ![alt text](https://github.com/agomolka/MASem2OptimizationMethods/blob/master/img/hyper_tunning_graph.jpg?raw=true)